Best online guitar lessons

 They are constantly releasing new courses, so you will never run out of things to learn if you choose to sign up with Jamplay.

 TrueFire was established in 1991, before the internet was a "thing".
-They initially dealt with creating and distributing VHS & DVD lessons and got into online tutorials later on.
+They initially dealt with creating and distributing VHS & DVDs and got into online guitar lessons later on.

-Their lessons cover every imaginable aspect of playing guitar, but the most unique thing about TrueFire is their teachers.
-They have big names like Tommy Emmanuel and Steve Vai teaching courses, which is great news for advanced guitar players looking to learn the tricks of the pros.
+They have big names like Tommy Emmanuel and Steve Vai, which is great news for advanced guitarists looking to learn the tricks of the pros.

 The lesson structure of TrueFire can be broken down into the following:

-The Courses section is a big melting pot of all of their lessons.
+The Courses section is a big melting pot of all of their educational material.

 Having this many lessons means you have to have advanced search & filter functionality.